hypernumbernet/DomShort/README.md

 # DomShort

-A lightweight vanilla JavaScript library that provides shortened wrappers for common `document` methods and utility functions for DOM manipulation.
-Inspired by jQuery's simplicity, but without any dependencies.
+A lightweight vanilla JavaScript library that provides shortened wrappers for common `document` methods without any dependencies.
 Perfect for small projects or when you want to avoid heavy libraries.

 ## Features
 - Shortened aliases for `document` methods (e.g., `d.id('element')` for `document.getElementById('element')`).
-- Utility functions for class manipulation, events, styles, AJAX, and more.
 - Modular and ES6-compatible for modern workflows.
 - No external dependencies; pure vanilla JS.
 - Tested in modern browsers (Chrome, Firefox, etc.).